 Player positions on defense will be rotated, so that each player has the opportunity to play all the positions.
 The defense positions shall continue to be rotated throughout the season.

-There will be no player playing the pitcher position for fielding purposes.
+There will be no player playing the pitcher or catcher positions for fielding purposes.

 General Info